Bank of America Co. (NYSE:BAC) Shares Sold by Silverlake Wealth Management LLC

-Silverlake Wealth Management LLC trimmed its position in Bank of America Co.
-(NYSE:BAC) by 17.2% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
+Silverlake Wealth Management LLC reduced its stake in shares of Bank of America Co.
+(NYSE:BAC) by 17.2% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 17,145 shares of the financial services provider’s stock after selling 3,551 shares during the quarter.
-Silverlake Wealth Management LLC’s holdings in Bank of America were worth $490,000 at the end of the most recent reporting period.
+Silverlake Wealth Management LLC’s holdings in Bank of America were worth $490,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Legend Financial Advisors Inc. raised its stake in Bank of America by 6,772.7% during the 4th quarter.
-Legend Financial Advisors Inc. now owns 756 shares of the financial services provider’s stock worth $25,000 after acquiring an additional 745 shares in the last quarter.
-Tanglewood Legacy Advisors LLC acquired a new stake in Bank of America during the 4th quarter worth $26,000.
-Grey Fox Wealth Advisors LLC acquired a new stake in Bank of America during the 4th quarter worth $35,000.
-Mendota Financial Group LLC acquired a new stake in Bank of America during the 4th quarter worth $36,000.
-Finally, Marshall & Sullivan Inc. WA acquired a new stake in Bank of America during the 4th quarter worth $38,000.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+AlphaCrest Capital Management LLC raised its stake in Bank of America by 70.5% during the 3rd quarter.
+AlphaCrest Capital Management LLC now owns 91,399 shares of the financial services provider’s stock worth $2,760,000 after acquiring an additional 37,794 shares in the last quarter.
+B. Riley Wealth Advisors Inc. raised its stake in Bank of America by 18.8% during the 3rd quarter.
+B. Riley Wealth Advisors Inc. now owns 221,443 shares of the financial services provider’s stock worth $6,690,000 after acquiring an additional 35,107 shares in the last quarter.
+Cyndeo Wealth Partners LLC acquired a new stake in Bank of America during the 4th quarter worth $641,000.
+Plimoth Trust Co.
+LLC grew its position in Bank of America by 7.0% during the 4th quarter.
+Plimoth Trust Co.
+LLC now owns 82,856 shares of the financial services provider’s stock worth $2,744,000 after purchasing an additional 5,432 shares during the last quarter.
+Finally, Atlas Wealth LLC purchased a new position in Bank of America during the 4th quarter worth $207,000.
 67.34% of the stock is currently owned by institutional investors and hedge funds.

 Bank of America Stock Performance